We've now been at this for a few years, and we've come to a sad realization.

 One of the largest examples is PayPal.

-For some reason PayPal consistently connects, but just as consistently gives us notoriously bad data.
-Whether it's Intuit our data aggregator or PayPal we simply don't know.
+For some reason PayPal has consistently been a problem connection, over three different data partners (Yodlee, Intuit, and currently MX) over 10 years.
+It sometimes doesn't connect, when it does it gives us notoriously bad data.
+We used to wonder whether it was our data provider or PayPal, but we don't wonder anymore because none of them were able to stay connected.
 We do know we've spent hundreds of hours trying to patch it, and it turned out to be a complete and total waste of time and energy.
-It's not going to work, don't add PayPal.
+Every now and again we get the hope it's working for awhile, only to be dashed yet again.

-The harsh truth is that while there are some 18,000 financial institutions in the Intuit database they can connect and get transaction data from, many of them work sporadically or not at all and the only way to know if yours works is by trial and error.
+The harsh truth is that while there are some 10,000 that MX can connect and get transaction data from, many of them work sporadically or not at all and the only way to know if yours works is by trial and error.

-if you think about it 18,000 is a surprisingly huge number.
-The vast majority of those, and especially the smaller ones, do not have formal data sharing arrangements with Intuit.
-Instead Intuit uses your bank credentials and logs into your banks online website and "screen scrapes" your data.
+If you think about it 10,000 is a surprisingly huge number.
+The vast majority of those, and especially the smaller ones, do not have formal data sharing arrangements with MX.
+Instead MX uses your bank credentials and logs into your banks online website and "screen scrapes" your data.

 Sometimes there are steps we can take to help, sometimes there aren't.
-We just have to wait for Intuit to fix it hoping it doesn't break again.
+We just have to let them know and wait for MX to fix it, hoping it doesn't break again.

 Why are we sharing all this?
-Primarily because if you're committed to using bank data to save time and effort with Cheqbook (or any other online accounting package that connects and downloads data from your bank) at some point you may have to make the choice to abandon your existing financial institution if you simply can't get them working.
-Only you know when you've reached that frustration point, but if we've referred you to this FAQ in a support ticket, it's likely we've given up on your bank.
+Primarily because if you're committed to using bank data to save time and effort with Cheqbook (or any other online accounting package that connects and downloads data from your bank) at some point you may have to make the choice to abandon your existing financial institution when you simply can't get them working.
+Only you know when you've reached that frustration point, but if we've referred you to this FAQ in a support ticket, it's likely we're not going to be able to connect to your your bank.

 It's still possible to manually download and upload transactions, here's a link to that method: